-Hovertravel asks only those customers who have a reason permitted by the Government to travel with us.
-Otherwise we want you to stay at home.
 When travelling please follow our protocols so we can all keep each other as safe as possible.
-We continue to keep the communities of the Isle of Wight and Portsmouth connected for all those who need to travel including key workers and ensured vital supplies of medicines and Royal Mail still flow across the Solent.
+We are helping the communities of the Isle of Wight and Portsmouth re-connect and remaining vigilant to the current government guidance.
 We are also transferring patients via our NHS Island Rescue service.

 Please buy your tickets online.
 We’re currently operating a first come, first served service.
 If you purchase a ticket online we cannot guarantee you will be on that flight, please arrive at least ten minutes before your chosen departure time.

 Customers are obliged by law to wear a face covering correctly, covering the nose and mouth at all times unless exempt.

 Hovertravel applied a risk assessment, mitigation and management approach to creating a COVID-secure environment which allowed us to develop a set of precautionary protocols for the protection of our passengers and our staff.
 These protocols are displayed on posters throughout both our terminals and are on our website here.

 With the easing of some of the lockdown restrictions, our protocols to protect our passengers and our people are more important than ever.
 Please follow these instructions and Hover responsibly.

 - Please note we’re currently operating a first come, first served service, so we strongly advise you arrive at our terminals at least ten minutes prior to your chosen departure time.
 You may still be asked to wait outside.

 - You are required by law to wear a face covering at all times with Hovertravel, unless exempt

 - We will refuse travel if a passenger does not have a face covering, unless exempt

 - Please avoid our peak passenger times; 0615-0815 and 1630-1830 (Mon-Fri)